asterbot/asterbot.github.io/frontend/public/blogs/sleep_sort/index.md

 Hooray!
 They're running concurrently!
 This looks lightweight enough, right? \
 ![I've won... but at what cost? meme](img/image2.png)

-Well it wasn't free (obviously).
+Well it wasn't free.
 The main costs come from:
 - The memory overhead that arises from the TCB's that need to be saved and restored over and over - they are saved in the memory of the CPU
 - The time overhead comes from the following:
   - Saving the context of a thread before interrupting it causes latency.
 The data that needs to be saved includes various things like the program counter, registers, stack pointers, etc. which takes time